zyellowhorse/golang-cli-playbook/task/module6.md

 ## Task 1: Add a comment in source code
-A `go` source file named `module6.go` is provided, but the documentation for a function (`FunctionForModule6GoDoc`)is missing.
+A `go` source file named `module6.go` is provided, but the documentation for a function (`FunctionForModule6GoDoc`) is missing.

-Complete the task by adding a comment in the source file.
+Complete the task by adding a comment in the source file in an editor.

 ## Task 2: Print out the added comment and direct to a file